Larry Henley: Early life

-Henley was born to Carl Henley and Helen Quinn in Odessa, Texas on June 30, 1937.
 He grew up in Odessa, Texas with three sisters, Barbara Henley, Jeanette Henley Chisholm and Pam Lutrell as well as a younger brother, Reggie Henley.
 He had originally planned on an acting career before becoming a singer and songwriter.
+He was a friend of Roy Orbison, who lived 20 mi away from Henley, and was one of the inspirations for getting him into music.
+The only instrument Larry knew how to play was the violin, which he learned as a child and never played after his childhood.